googleads/aw-reporting/README.md

    report data into the new database.
 1. Create database scripts to import data from old database to new one, or just run AwReporting to pull all historical data you need.

+## Troubleshooting

+The MySql version supported by default is v5.6.
+If you encounter any database issues, specifically on schema creation, and you are using a higher version of MySql, the suggested fix is to change the `hibernate.dialect` property in `src/main/resources/data-source-mysql.xml` so that it refers to a higher version dialect, e.g. `org.hibernate.dialect.MySQL8Dialect`.